rkillickdev/the-coffee-run/README.md

 4 options are provided.
 Number 1 allows the user to start the process of ordering their coffee.
 I have given this option priority, as this is the main reason why most users will access the app.
 Number 2 allows the user to access details of an order that has already been submitted.
 Number 3 is an admin view designed for the owner of the coffee shop so they can access information about sales based on the data collected by the app.
 Option 4 gives the user an opportunity to quit the app.
 I have only made this option available at this level of the program, as this is where users return once an order has been submitted.

 Users are prompted to enter a number between 1 and 4 which correspond with the menu options.
-User input here must pass validation here before progressing to the next step.
+User input here must pass validation before progressing to the next step.
 If a non valid number or any character is entered by the user, feedback is displayed to the user in the form of the following message:

 ![Main Menu Validation](docs/features/coffee-run-main-menu-validation.png)